Wall Street jumps as debt deal seems near; IBM falls late

 "It looks like we'll get through this, which brings the market a bit of a reprieve.
 Not only is this a relief rally, but we're still in an environment with a very accommodative monetary policy, which provides a tailwind," said Judy Moses, portfolio manager at Evercore Wealth Management in San Francisco.

-Gains were broad, with all 10 S&P 500 sectors solidly higher, led by financial stocks .SPSY, which rose 2.1 percent.
-Other groups tied to the pace of economic growth, including energy .SPNY, also jumped.
+Gains were broad, with all 10 S&P 500 sectors solidly higher, led by financial stocks, which rose 2.1 percent.
+Other groups tied to the pace of economic growth, including energy, also jumped.
 Crude oil rose 1 percent while gold was essentially flat.

 About 78 percent of stocks traded on the New York Stock Exchange ended higher while 69 percent of Nasdaq-listed shares closed up.